 Medigap Plan G can cost $100 – $150.
 Medicare Supplement Plan G offers coverage almost identical to Plan F, except you pay the Part B deductible.
 The Part B deductible is subject to change each year.

-Plan G is a comprehensive coverage option for those not eligible for Plan F or those that want a lower premium than Plan F.
+Plan G is a comprehensive coverage option for those not eligible for Plan F or who want a lower premium than Plan F.

 If Plan G seems like a good option, but you want a lower premium, consider High-Deductible Plan G or Plan N.